fedarko/strainFlye/README.md

 pip install git+https://github.com/fedarko/strainFlye.git
 ```

-This should be set up as a conda package soon.
+strainFlye should be set up as a conda package soon.

 ### Optional: install LJA in order to run `strainFlye smooth assemble`